sergio1008/prueba-tecnica/README.md

-# API para la gestión de Naves espaciales
+# API for spaceship management

   This API provides a set of endpoints for CRUD management of Spaceships.